RevonZev/powers-travis-mcfunction/README.md

     - While this ability is active the villager has a blood particle trail

 - [ ] Zombie
-  - When the player shifts make a noteblock noise
+  - When the player shifts make a zombie noise
-  - Holding shift heals half a heart every second
+  - Holding shift heals half a heart every two second
-    - Whenever the player heals using this ability happy villager particles spawn around them
+    - Whenever the player heals using this ability particles spawn around them

 - [ ] Pigman
   - Spawns with the Golden Sword powerup